Congenital high airway obstruction syndrome

 CHAOS can be of three possible types 2:

 Ultrasound may show some or all of the following features 4,5:

 the fetal heart may appear displaced to the midline and compressed

 May confirm features detected on ultrasound as well as more accurately show the level of obstruction.
 Lung signal is increased 5.

 Treatment and prognosis

-The differential diagnosis of echogenic fetal lung is congenital cystic adenomatoid malformation (CCAM) type III.
-In CHAOS, both lungs are echogenic, whereas CCAM is usually unilateral, but can be bilateral in rare cases.
-Dilated airway is another clue which is seen only in CHAOS 9-11.
+The differential diagnosis of echogenic fetal lung is congenital pulmonary airway malformation (CPAM) type III.
+In CHAOS, both lungs are echogenic, whereas CPAM is usually unilateral, but can be bilateral in rare cases.
+Dilated airway is another clue that is seen only in CHAOS 9-11.